 February: Practice interviewing skills

 - The person who gets the job is often not the best qualified, but is the best prepared for the interview.
-For a list of typical interview questions, come by our office, A316.
 Take advantage of any mock interview scenarios your professors provide for you.
 It may feel awkward, but it’s great practice.
-Would you hire you?
+Would YOU hire you?

 - Quintcareers.com had a great article from the perspective of new grads giving current seniors advice: “Practice greetings and firmness of handshakes, eye contact, appropriate attitude during interviewing (when to smile, when to be businesslike, etc.).
 Learn standard interview questions.
 All very important!”